swarupe7/MedPlant/README.md

 ### Code Contribution

 1. Fork the repository and create a new branch for your contribution.
-2. Create a new branch in your system through git (command i.e git checkout -b <branch-name>)
+2. Create a new branch in your system through git (command i.e git checkout -b your-branch-name)
 3. Ensure that your code adheres to the project's coding style and guidelines.
 4. If you're introducing new features, enhancements, or fixes, please write clean and well-documented code.
 5. Test your changes thoroughly to ensure they do not introduce any regressions.